Deschambault-Grondines: Deschambault

+Grondines

-The name Grondines was named by Samuel de Champlain himself.
+The name Grondines was named by Samuel de Champlain himself in 1674.
 "Grondines" is from the French verb "gronder", meaning to rumble or roar.
-In 1674, The Grondines windmill was built and is the oldest windmill in Québec.

-The windmill was first a flour mill, and then a lighthouse.
-In 1842 the church Saint-Charles-Borromée was built in Grondines.
-In 2006 the local Fromagerie des Grondines was built, it is an organic cheese farm open to the public.

-Some of the famous people who lived here include filmmaker Denys Arcand, who was born in Deschambault.

-Seigneurie des Grondines

-The 'seigneurie des Grondines' was one of the oldest lordship in the province of Quebec, and was initially granted in 1637 by the Company of New France to Duchess Marie-Madeleine de Vignerot de Pontcourlay, niece of Cardinal Richelieu, chief minister of Louis XIV.
+The 'seigneurie des Grondines' was one of the oldest lordship in the province of Quebec, and was initially granted in 1637 by the Company of New France to Duchess Marie-Madeleine de Vignerot de Pontcourlay, Dame d'atours of Marie de' Medici, and niece of Cardinal Richelieu, chief minister of Louis XIV.

-The estate covered a land area of around 90 square miles or nearly 60,000 acres.
+The estate covered a land area of around 90 square miles or nearly 60,000 acres.'
 In 1646, the Governor of New-France at the time, Charles Jacques Huault de Montmagny, gave the concession to the nuns hospitallers, administrators of Hôtel-Dieu de Québec, and thereafter, it was resold in 1683 to Lord Jacques Aubert.
 Being the father-in-law of Louis Hamelin, the next lord of Grondines, the lordship passed to the Hamelin family afterwards, and was transmitted to their descendants until 1797, following the British Conquest.
+In 1698, comte Louis de Buade of Château Frontenac award them concessions, extending their lordship with additional islands and isles.
 This family was one of the eight seigneurial dynasties that lived permanently on their estate for six generations.

 Over time, the Hamelins married members of the French-Canadian nobility.
-The families were the Couillard de l'Espinay, the Denys de la Ronde, partners of Charles Aubert de La Chesnaye, the Fleury d'Eschambault, the Gaultier de Varennes, the Lorimier de la Rivière, the Chavigny de la Chevrotière, and their in-laws included the Barons Le Moyne de Longueuil, the Pézard de Champlain, and the Boucher de Montarville.
+The families were the Couillard de l'Espinay, the Denys de la Ronde, partners of Charles Aubert de La Chesnaye, the Fleury d'Eschambault, the Gaultier de Varennes, the Lorimier de la Rivière, the Chavigny de la Chevrotière, and their in-laws included the Barons Le Moyne de Longueuil, the Pézard de Champlain, and the Boucher de Montarville.'

-A member of this family was also recognized as noble by the Sovereign Council of New France of Louis XIV in 1654, and would join the French-Canadian nobility, being the lord and commander Jacques-François Hamelin de Bourgchemin et de l'Hermitière, a descendant of Jacques Hamelin, bishop of Tulle.
-In 1766, a member of the Hamelin de Chavigny also appeared in documents of the canadian nobility, where they asked the king to keep in power the current Governor of Quebec James Murray, with the hope of being less penalized by the injustices they had to suffer after the British conquest.
+A member of this family was also recognized as noble by the Sovereign Council of New France of Louis XIV in 1654, and would join the French-Canadian nobility, being the lord and commander Jacques-François Hamelin de Bourgchemin et de l'Hermitière, a descendant of Jacques Hamelin, bishop of Tulle.'
+In 1766, a member of the Hamelin de Chavigny also appeared in documents of the Canadian nobility, where they asked the king to keep in power the current Governor of Quebec James Murray, with the hope of being less penalized by the injustices they had to suffer after the British conquest.

 The signatories, including A. Hamelin, were Luc de la Corne, François-Joseph Cugnet, Aubert de Gaspé, Antoine Juchereau Duchesnay, and a few others.
 The last lord of Grondines was Senator David Edward Price in 1871, a member of the influential Price family.

+The Grondines windmill was built and is the oldest windmill in Quebec.